 Cannabidiol (CBD) is one of over 100 cannabinoids that can be obtained from the marijuana plant.
 Unlike THC, CBD doesn’t cause a psychoactive response so it will not create a high for users.
 CBD oil that has been derived from hemp is legal even in states that have not jumped on board with legalized medical marijuana.

-We are always learning more about CBD and how its effect on the body can be used to manage pain, decrease anxiety, and lower inflammation.
+We are always learning more about the benefits of CBD and how its effect on the body can be used to manage pain, decrease anxiety, and lower inflammation.
 We have a lot more to learn, but here is what we know about using CBD to manage the symptoms of Crohn’s disease.

 CBD has become incredibly popular as an alternative treatment for many chronic disorders but is it a good choice for management of Crohn’s?
 Since there is no cure for Crohn’s, the main goal for using CBD would be to reduce the difficult symptoms like pain and discomfort.